 The parent company of the Vattenfall Group, Vattenfall AB, is a Swedish public limited liability company with registered office in Solna, Sweden.
 Vattenfall AB is thereby subject to the provisions of the Swedish Companies Act.

 The main decision-making bodies are the Annual General Meeting (AGM), the Board of Directors and the President.
-The Board of Directors is elected by the AGM.
-The Board, in turn, appoints a President and CEO, who is responsible for the day-to-day administration of the company in accordance with the Board's guidelines and instructions.
+The AGM elects the Board of Directors, which in turn appoints the President, who is responsible for the day-to-day administration in accordance with the Board’s guidelines and instructions.

 The Governance structure